VirtualPhotonics/MieSimulatorGUI/CONTRIBUTING.md

 > Direct commits to the main repository are not permitted.

 # Coding Convention
 When contributing to the **MieSimulatorGUI**, please follow the coding conventions detailed below.
-These guidelines represent the established style observed in the core simulation engine (e.g., `Calculate` and `MieSimulation` classes).
+Some of the initial development did not adhere to these guidelines but going forward, this will be the code style and structure.

 ## 1. Naming Conventions